 - Refinance loans

-- Child support liens – these are pretty easy to work with.
-It’s very common that the person to whom the child support payments are owed will take partial payments and settlements.
-All you have to do is negotiate.
+In some cases, the person to whom the child support payments are owed will take partial payments and settlements.